Taz-Mania (video game)

-Taz Mania is the name of several video games based on the Taz-Mania cartoon series.
+Taz-Mania is the name of several video games based on the Taz-Mania cartoon series.
 A 2D side-scrolling platform/adventure video game developed by Recreational Brainware and published by Sega on the Sega Mega Drive/Genesis in 1992.
 Different games were also developed by NuFX and released on the Game Gear and by Technical Wave on the Master System.
-Other different Taz-Mania games were also published by Sunsoft and released on the SNES and 2 games on the Game Boy were made too.
-One from David A. Palmer Productions and published by Sunsoft and another from Beam Software and published by THQ.
+Other different Taz-Mania games were also published by Sunsoft in North America and by THQ in PAL territories and released on the SNES and 2 games on the Game Boy were made too.
+One from David A. Palmer Productions and published by Sunsoft and another one called Taz-Mania 2 from Beam Software and published by THQ.

 Plot

-The plot of the game was actually a twist on the usual "Save the World" story setting for many platform/adventure games.
-One evening, Hugh Tazmanian Devil was telling his three children (Taz, his sister Molly and his brother Jake) an intriguing tale: Once there were huge giant seabirds that laid giant eggs which could feed a family of Tazmanian devils for over a year.
-There are also legends that somewhere along the island of Tasmania, there is a Lost Valley, where the giant seabirds still nest.
-Taz becomes fascinated by the prospect of the potentially large omelet and leaves in search for one of those giant eggs.
+The plot of the Mega Drive/Genesis game was actually a twist on the usual "Save the World" story setting for many platform/adventure games.
+One evening, Hugh Tazmanian Devil was telling his three children (Taz, his sister Molly and his brother Jake) an intriguing tale: Once there were giant seabirds that laid eggs which could feed a family of Tazmanian devils for over a year.
+There are legends that somewhere along the island of Tasmania, there is a Lost Valley, where the giant seabirds still nest.
+Taz becomes fascinated by the prospect of a potentially large omelet and leaves in search for one of those giant eggs.
 Thus, the player must direct Taz across various stages in search for the Lost Valley and its Giant Bird.

 Gameplay

-Players control Taz as he searches for the giant egg.
+In the Mega Drive/Genesis version players control Taz as he searches for the giant egg.
 Taz is able to jump, spin into a tornado and eat various objects.
 Spinning into a tornado allows Taz to defeat most enemies, as well as gain extra jump distance, knock away items and get past certain obstacles unharmed.
 Taz has the ability to eat most, if not all items throughout the level, such as health recovering food items, extra lives and continues.
 Eating some chilli peppers allows Taz to breathe fire in order to defeat stronger enemies, while eating a star grants Taz temporary invincibility.
 Other items, such as bombs and weed killer can be thrown at enemies, but will damage Taz if he eats them.

 Development

 Recreational Brainware was led by two programmers – Burt Sloane and Jonathan Miller and was based in San Francisco.
 A semi-sequel to this game in design and concept but unrelated to the Taz-Mania cartoon series was also developed and released by Sega on the same platforms in between 1994 and 1996, entitled Taz in Escape from Mars.
 An official sequel titled Taz-Mania 2 was planned with an isometric viewpoint, but was never put into development.
+This is not to be confused with the THQ published Taz-Mania 2 on the Game Boy, which is a standard platform game.